What Is Compersion?10 Ways to Achieve It

 5. Cultivate gratitude

 If you focus on things others have and what you don’t have, you are likely to be unhappy.
-Rather turn your thoughts on good things going on in your life, even if you do sometimes take them for granted.
+Instead, turn your thoughts on good things in your life, even if you sometimes take them for granted.

-If you can read and you have a roof over your head at night, you are better off than millions of others in the world.
-Cultivating gratitude for what you have every day.
+If you can read and have a roof over your head at night, you are better off than millions of others worldwide.
+Cultivate gratitude for what you have every day.
 It will make a huge difference in realizing what is compersion.

 6. Let go of all the society-informed ideas about the way relationships need to be

-Just simply enjoy your own relationship that feels right and wonderful for you.
+Just simply enjoy your relationship that feels right and wonderful for you.
 Don’t allow yourself to follow someone else’s script of how you should behave.
-Don’t let them tell you that there is something abnormal about you if you are not following the crowd.
+Don’t let others tell you that there is something abnormal about you if you are not following the crowd.

 7. Keeping communication open